Kepler Capital Thinks ENGIE SA's Stock is Going to Recover

 Kepler Capital Thinks ENGIE SA’s Stock is Going to Recover

-Kepler Capital analyst Jose Porta maintained a Buy rating on ENGIE SA (ENGIY) yesterday and set a price target of EUR18.00.
-The company’s shares closed last Wednesday at $9.26, close to its 52-week low of $9.20.
+In a report issued on April 3, Ingo Becker from Kepler Capital maintained a Buy rating on ENGIE SA (ENGIY), with a price target of EUR18.00.
+The company’s shares closed last Friday at $9.31, close to its 52-week low of $9.20.

+According to TipRanks.com, Becker is a 2-star analyst with an average return of -1.3% and a 41.8% success rate.
+Becker covers the Utilities sector, focusing on stocks such as Uniper SE, Centrica, and EON SE.

+ENGIE SA has an analyst consensus of Moderate Buy, with a price target consensus of $19.45.

 See today’s analyst top recommended stocks >>